 Sometimes the songs were so wild, and so perfectly welded to the Cramps’ aesthetic, that you couldn’t believe they were covers; take the Novas’ The Crusher – a twisted “dance” record that instructs you to eye-gouge and “squeeze your partner’s head until she’s blue in the face.”

-Or Ronnie Cook and the Gaylads’ 1962 novelty song Goo Goo Muck, transformed into a sinister Duane Eddy-eque nightmare for the Cramps’ second album, Psychedelic Jungle (The lyric “I’m the night head-hunter looking for a head” changed to “looking for some head”).
+Then there was Goo Goo Muck, the song that became a viral hit after Netflix's Addam's Family reboot Wednesday featured it in a dance scene, a 1962 novelty song transformed by Ivy into a sinister Duane Eddy-eque nightmare for the Cramps’ second album, Psychedelic Jungle (the lyric “I’m the night head-hunter looking for a head” changed to “looking for some head”).
 It turns out that American music in the '50s and '60s was some sick shit.

 Ironically, this musical archeology was inspired by the British Invasion.
 “The first Led Zeppelin album came out when I was a kid,” she says.
 “I played it to death.
 It’s interesting to me now that bands that are influenced by Led Zeppelin don’t go back to the things that Led Zeppelin and the Yardbirds would’ve been influenced by.
 They only go back to Zeppelin and Aerosmith.
 With us, we’d take it right back.

 “My favorite Rolling Stones period is the early '60s.
 That’s what got us into all the things the Rolling Stones were into – Howlin’ Wolf and Sonny Boy Williamson and all that.
 Everyone we knew did that.
 Everybody who was into the Kinks and the Rolling Stones was also buying all those blues records.”